 - array: The array for the current element.

-- this value: A value passed to the function to be used as its value.
+- this value is passed to the function to be used as its value.

 Return value